IBM/deploy-graph-db-container/README.md

 ## Step 5.
 Deleting the service when it is no more needed

-* In case you want to delete the OrientDB service from your Bluemix Kubernetes cluster, then run the following command:
+* In case you want to delete the OrientDB service from your Bluemix Kubernetes cluster, you can run the following command.
     ```
     $ kubectl delete -f orientdb.yaml
+    ```
+* If you are using Bluemix lite Kubernetes cluster, you can delete the local volume by running the following command.
+    ```
+    $ kubectl delete -f local-volumes.yaml
     ```

 ***References***